renan-peres/website/src/index.md

 Hi, I'm **Renan** - an Analytics Engineer and Finance professional passionate about **bridging the gap between data and financial decision-making**.

 🎓 **Education**
-- Master's in Finance (Expected 2026)
+- Master's in Finance
-- Master's in Business Analytics (Expected 2026)
+- Master's in Business Analytics
-- Bachelor's in Business Management (2022)
+- Bachelor's in Business Management

 💼 **Core Expertise**
 - Data Engineering